juliuswaldmann/parallax-react-js/README.md

 }
 ```
 ### Scroll speed
-If you followed this along you may have noticed that each Layer just scrolls at normal scroll speed.
+If you've followed along you may have noticed that each Layer just scrolls at the usual scroll speed.
 This is because we haven't provided a "speed" value yet.
 ```
   //...